by Dr. Thomas Rau, Paracelsus Clinic, Switzerland

 To learn alternative medicine in its whole, you need a completely different way of thinking – the thinking in terms of “regulation” and “information” and that all diseases have their purpose.
 Seen in this light, symptoms are never diseases, but rather are signs of regulation.
 The human being is part of nature and reacts like everything in nature.

 So the biological doctor has to train his feeling for analogies, (correspondences) in order to be able to understand the relationships between nature and patient’s symptoms.
-For me this involved at least ten years of following courses, staying with many alternative doctors, reading books, and just doing the new methods.
+For me this involved at least ten years of following courses, staying with many alternative doctors like this ear seed practitioner, reading books, and just doing the new methods.
 And this process always continues.

 This holistic and biological approach to medicine is so completely different to school medicine thinking that it probably will never be possible to teach it at Medical Universities.